Prize Configuration

 c.
 The campaign involves scanning a QR code or entering/selecting a general URL link.

-For these cases, the platform has no knowledge of the number of participants involved, because there is no explicit invitation, and anyone can participate multiple times with the exception of the API Endpoint case, where the participants are controlled outside of the platform and where multiple participations could be possible.
-For this case you can restrict the participants to win only once by selecting the One Prize p/Participant box.
+For these cases, the platform does not know the number of participants involved, because there is no explicit invitation, and anyone can participate multiple times with the exception of the API Endpoint case, where the participants are controlled outside of the platform and where multiple participations could be possible.
+For this case, you can restrict the participants to win only once by selecting the One Prize per p/Participant box.

 Prize threshold notifications and replenishment